qwerttrewqqwerttrewq/PVE_Web_Controller/README.md

 2. Navigate to **Workers** and create a new Worker.
 3. Copy and paste the script above into the Worker script editor.
 4. Replace `https://<your-pve-domain>` with the actual URL of your PVE API.
-5. Replace `https://your-frontend-domain.com` with your frontend domain (e.g., `https://pve-b0j.pages.dev`).
+5. Replace https://pve-b0j.pages.dev with your own frontend domain, or feel free to try it directly on my site.
+Rest assured, your privacy is secure—it’s purely a frontend page hosted and managed by Cloudflare.
 6. Save and deploy the Worker.

 ## Project Setup